Jason-Ampere/Flappy-Bird/README.md

 5. Submit a pull request!

-Enjoy playing **Sky Glide** and feel free to share your high scores with us!
+Enjoy playing **Sky Glide** and feel free to share your high scores with me!